MIMO: Other applications

 Given the nature of MIMO, it is not limited to wireless communication.
 It can be used for wire line communication as well.
 For example, a new type of DSL technology (gigabit DSL) has been proposed based on binder MIMO channels.

 Sampling theory in MIMO systems

-An important question which attracts the attention of engineers and mathematicians is how to use the multi-output signals at the receiver to recover the multi-input signals at the transmitter.
+An important question that attracts the attention of engineers and mathematicians is how to use the multi-output signals at the receiver to recover the multi-input signals at the transmitter.
 In Shang, Sun and Zhou (2007), sufficient and necessary conditions are established to guarantee the complete recovery of the multi-input signals.